pypxe/PyPXE/README.md

 ##Usage

-PyPXE supports iPXE chainloading, and therefore, iPXE scripts.
+PyPXE supports iPXE chainloading and, therefore, iPXE scripts.

 Each server type (TFTP/HTTP/DHCP) is in it's own class in it's own file and can be used independently if so desired.
 See ```server.py``` for example usage where all three are used in combination with the option of enabling/disabling them individually while also setting some options.